-Danielle Kofler is a Ph.D.
-Candidate in the Clinical and Counselling Psychology program at the University of Toronto.
+Dr. Danielle Kofler obtained her Ph.D. in the Clinical and Counselling Psychology program at the University of Toronto and is registered as a Psychologist in Supervised Practice with the College of Psychologists of Ontario.
 She completed her Master’s Degree at the University of Toronto.
 She works with adults and adolescents who present with mental health difficulties, including anxiety, depression, trauma, substance use, eating disorders, and interpersonal issues.

 Danielle’s therapeutic approach is integrative in nature and draws from a variety of modalities in order to best fit her client’s needs.
 She utilizes techniques from Cognitive Behavioural Therapy (CBT), Dialectical Behavioural Therapy (DBT), Motivational Interviewing (MI), and mindfulness-based approaches.
 She believes that a strong therapeutic relationship is the foundation for clients’ growth and change and that the journey to change begins by providing an atmosphere of empathy, trust, and support.

 Danielle completed several clinical training placements in both hospital and post-secondary settings, specializing in mental health and health psychology.
 Her clinical psychology residency was at the Centre for Addiction and Mental Health (CAMH) where she provides assessment and treatment for individuals with severe and persistent mental health concerns, primarily in the Complex Care and Recovery Program (Psychosis/Schizophrenia and Concurrent Disorders), with an additional rotation in the Work Stress and Health Trauma Program.